bsmith89/longev-mgen/doc/submission.md

 specific.

 ![
-Figure 3: Visualization of differential gene content in two OTU-1 populations.
+**Figure 3**: Visualization of differential gene content in two OTU-1 populations.
 Heatmaps
 depict mapping coverage of metagenomes against putative protein coding genes in MAGs B1-A or B1-B normalized to the median coverage.